 Researchers measured the tension in the tendons of the artificial hand that control grasping movements and turned it into electric current.
 In turn, using an algorithm, this was translated into impulses that were then sent to the nerves in the arm, producing a sense of touch.

 Since then, the prosthetic arm that “feels” has been improved even more.
-Researchers from the University of Pittsburgh and the University of Pittsburgh Medical Center, both in Pennsylvania, tested the BCI on a single patient with quadriplegia: Nathan Copeland.
+Researchers from the University of Pittsburgh and the University of Pittsburgh Medical Center, both in Pennsylvania,

 The scientists implanted a sheath of microelectrodes below the surface of Copeland’s brain – namely, in his primary somatosensory cortex – and connected them to a prosthetic arm that was fitted with sensors.
 This enabled the patient to feel sensations of touch, which felt, to him, as though they belonged to his own paralyzed hand.